opencap/protocol/SubProtocols/AliasManagement.md

-# CAMP - Crypto Alias Management Protocol
+# Alias Management

-CAMP is a sub-protocol of OpenCap.
-CAMP is an optional protocol that allows a server to facilitate the creation, updating, and deletion of a user's alias resources.
-For a server to be CAMP compliant it must also be CAP compliant by serving aliases, CAMP is essentially a "tier 2" protocol built on top of CAP to add some more features.
+Alias Management is an optional protocol that allows a wallet to facilitate the creation, updating, and deletion of a user's alias resources on his/her server.

-The following endpoints are required:
+All following endpoints are required by the server to adhere to "Alias Management", while a wallet can choose which to support.
+The endpoints are served at the same location as designated by the [Address Query](/SubProtocols/AddressQuery.md) protocol.
+As such, the location must be found using a SRV lookup by the wallet.

 ## POST /v1/auth

 No Authorization (Public method)

 Authenticates a user to be able to use a JWT to authenticate at the other endpoints.
-The JWT must at least contain the alias of the user.
-The JWT must not expire for at least thirty minutes.
+The JWT must at least contain the expiration date.

 Request: